mettyoung/automated-valet-car-parking-system/README.md

 - Only one parking space will be used - which is accomplished by [Registry](https://martinfowler.com/eaaCatalog/registry.html) and [Singleton](https://refactoring.guru/design-patterns/singleton) patterns.

+*DefaultInterpreter* will be invoked if the input command from STDIN is not recognized.

 #### Time Sequence Diagram
 ![](https://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/mettyoung/automated-valet-car-parking-system/master/docs/c4-sequence.puml)